City of Newton, MA

 Creating Change traces how Newtonians engaged in movements for abolition, women’s suffrage, civil rights, labor reform, environmental activism, and peace.

-The new exhibit invites visitors of all ages to explore Newton’s history through objects, images, personal stories, and interactive experiences that connect local history to present-day questions of belonging, change, and shared responsibility.
+The exhibit invites visitors of all ages to explore Newton’s history through objects, images, personal stories, and interactive experiences that connect local history to present-day questions of belonging, change, and shared responsibility.